thnewlands/PanningZoomingMapWithUVs/README.md

 This repo is a companion to this Unity Issue where I describe the problem in more detail: https://answers.unity.com/questions/1902756/how-would-you-go-about-panning-and-zooming-using-t.html

 Currently the Rect approach works!
-It currently only clamps the scale.
+Right now it only clamps the scale.
 If you have a solution for clamping the position using this technique please send a pull request.

 The shader approach still doesn't work entirely.
 It's a good study in scaling from a single position in a shader though.
 The issue with the shader approach is that the mouse position isn't consistent when zoomed in.